w3f/polkadot-wiki/docs/maintain/maintain-guides-polkadot-opengov.md

 ### Submitting a Preimage

-The act of making a proposal is split from submitting the preimage for the proposal since the storage cost of submitting a large preimage could be pretty expensive.
-Allowing for the preimage submission to come as a separate transaction means that another account could submit the preimage for you and pay the fee for it.
+The act of creating a proposal is split from submitting the preimage for the proposal since the storage cost of submitting a large preimage could be expensive.
+Allowing the preimage submission to come as a separate transaction means that another account could submit the preimage for you and pay the fee.
 The example below demonstrates the creation of a preimage on Kusama (**the same procedure applies to Polkadot**).
 To propose that a remark "Expect Chaos!" be added to the blockchain, the preimage hash would be `0x8ac3f722caf7677254e25ca4ad77d533ca893c7d2ad4009e258d749f2004ef94`.

 ![submit preimage](../assets/governance/opengov-submit-preimage.png)